Keep track of your online legal research efficiently and for free

 Organize your research record

 With Lexbox, you can save your legal research finds in client/matter folders, subject/matter folders or any folder structure that matches your practice needs.
-You can store queries, cases, legislation and other documents.
+You can store queries, cases, legislation, hyperlinks and your own documents.
 All saved items come with metadata, such as citation, issuing court and key-words, and you can also add your own notes.
-When you revisit your research record later, you will be able work again with it quickly and efficiently.
+When you revisit your research record later, you will be able to work with content again quickly and efficiently.

 Get alerts for new pertinent content